Affirmative action: Germany

 Article 3 of the German Basic Law provides for equal rights of all people regardless of sex, race or social background.
-There are programs stating that if men and women have equal qualifications, women have to be preferred for a job; moreover, the disabled should be preferred to non-disabled people.
+There are programs stating that if men and women have equal qualifications, women should be favored for the position and that disabled should be favored over non-disabled people.
 This is typical for all positions in state and university service as of 2007, typically using the phrase "We try to increase diversity in this line of work".
 In recent years, there has been a long public debate about whether to issue programs that would grant women a privileged access to jobs in order to fight discrimination.
 Germany's Left Party brought up the discussion about affirmative action in Germany's school system.
 According to Stefan Zillich, quotas should be "a possibility" to help working class children who did not do well in school gain access to a Gymnasium (University-preparatory school).
 Headmasters of Gymnasien have objected, saying that this type of policy would "be a disservice" to poor children.